zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System.md

 ## Connect the BeagleBone

+1. For RobotsConf, you do NOT have to setup internet sharing.
+Use `robot1.local` if you have board `1`.
+Make sure your on the `Apigee IoT Lab` network using the password `apigeelabs`.

 1. Follow the guide on [How to Connect a BeagleBone to the Internet via a PC](/guides/2014/10/03/BeagleBone.html).

 ## Clone the Starter Code to the BeagleBone